metosin/cloud-busting/aws/README.md

 ...
 ```

+The `terraform-init` wrapper script sets up a few environemnt variables that will be needed by the `apply` and `destroy` commands.

-After backend initialization, other Terraform commands can be run, for example, check the plan:
+After backend initialization, other Terraform commands can be run, for example, check the plan with:

 ```bash
 terrafrom plan